JohnnyWalkerDigital/Laravel-Breeze-Classless/README.md

 # Laravel Breeze without Classes

-(In other words, no Tailwind CSS to deal with.)
+(In other words, no Tailwind classes to deal with.)

-These are the default Laravel views (using a Laravel Breeze installation) with all TailWind styles and superfluous HTML removed.
+These are the default Laravel views (using a fresh Laravel Breeze installation) with all TailWind styles and superfluous HTML removed.
 No CSS is supplied at all.
-Everything is ready for you to start styling!
+Everything is stripped bare and ready for you to start styling!

-Updated for Laravel 9/10 with Vite
+Supports Laravel 9 / 10 with Vite

 ## Installation

 Simply overwrite your `resources/views` folder in a fresh Laravel installation with the one supplied here.
 You will be good to go!

-Note: Don't forget to remove TailWind from your `webpack.mix.js` configuration.
+Note: Don't forget to remove the TailWind imports from your `resources/app.scss`.

+Webpack users: If you're using Webpack, remove Tailwind from your `webpack.mix.js` configuration.
 You will most likely want to replace `.postCSS()` in your webpack.mix.js file with `.sass()`.

 For example: